COURSE DESCRIPTION

 • Why study post- socialism?

-• Characteristics of approaches to post-communist societies
+• Characteristics of anthropological and historiographic approaches to post-communist societies

-• Forms of nostalgia for socialism,
+• Manifestations of nostalgia for socialism;

 Remembering socialism in the former Yugoslavia: